dxn114/DPVector/README.md

 # DPVector
-a scalable framework for top-K similarity queries in vector DBMS under differential privacy.
+A scalable framework for top-K similarity queries in vector DBMS under differential privacy.